Rennyo: Early Ministry

 In any case, the Hongan-ji was almost entirely destroyed before armed men from the Takada congregation were able to chase away the attackers.
 According to one account, Rennyo was able to fleet at the last minute due to timely assistance from a cooper who saw the attackers coming, and led Rennyo out through the back.

-The years immediately following the attack of 1465 forced Rennyo to live a nomadic life.
+The years immediately following the attack of 1465 forced Rennyo to live a nomadic or errant life.
 Shortly after he settled among the Katada community, Mt.
 Hiei threatened to attack again and he fled again until he took refuge under Mii-dera, a powerful rival temple to Mt.
 Hiei (ironically, both Tendai sect).
 However, this protection was not enough, and Mt.
 Hiei attacked the Takada congregation, forcing Rennyo to move further.
-Due to the Ōnin War in Japan, the central government was unable to restrain Mt.
+Due to the Ōnin War in Japan, the central government of shogunate was unable to restrain Mt.
 Hiei and its monastic army.
-He could not depend on any outside forces to protect his congregations.
+He could not depend on any outside forces to protect him and his cohorts.
 None of this stopped Rennyo's mission, as he continued to amass more converts in new areas such as Settsu Province and Yoshino Province.
 In 1469 he would make a trip to the Kantō region, where he found the Shinshu orders there open to his new and refreshing teachings.
 This was despite the fact that Senjuji dominated the region.